lorenzoliuzzo/scipp/docs/physics/measurements.md

 The powers of the base quantities can be accessed using the corresponding aliases.
 It is possible to define custom base_quantities using the constuctor providing the powers, or just by combining existing types using the basic operations, defined inside the `scipp::math::op` namespace, such as multiplication, division, and exponentiation.
+However, the principal base quantities are defined in the `scipp::physics::base` namespace and should be used whenever possible.
 The base quantities are not meant to be used directly, but rather as template parameters for the unit and measurement structs.

-The principal base quantities are defined in the `scipp::physics::base` namespace:
+Some other useful base_quantity aliases are defined in the `scipp::physics::base` namespace:
 ```cpp
 namespace base {